escodebar/trainings/slides.md

 Notes:
 * There are three levels of configuration: system, global, repository
   - "system" configuration is applied to all repositories of the machine
   - "global" configuration is used on all repositories of the user
   - "local" configuration is used on the current repository
 * The more features you know about Git, the more you will configure Git
 * You can configure a *lot* of things like:
   - advice messages
   - editor(s)
   - pager
   - diff algorithm
+  - aliases

 ---